Jan Jansson (footballer)

 Anders Jan Ove Jansson (born 26 January 1968) is a Swedish former professional footballer who played as a midfielder.
 At the club level he represented Kalmar FF, Östers IF, IFK Norrköping, and Port Vale between 1985 and 2001.
-He won seven caps for the Sweden national team between 1991 and 1994, and was a squad member for his country at UEFA Euro 1992.
+He won seven caps for the Sweden national team between 1991 and 1994 and was a squad member for his country at UEFA Euro 1992.

 Club career

 Kalmar FF

-Jansson began his senior career at Kalmar FF, and played 11 games in the Allsvenskan in 1985, as the "Red brothers" finished second, just two points behind champions Malmö.
+Jansson began his senior career at Kalmar FF and played 11 games in the Allsvenskan in 1985, as the "Red brothers" finished second, just two points behind champions Malmö.
 He then featured 17 times in 1986, as the club slipped down the table and ended the season in the relegation zone.
-They suffered a second successive relegation zone in 1987, and dropped out of Division 1 Södra, despite Jansson scoring three goals in 16 games.
+They suffered a second-successive relegation zone in 1987 and dropped out of Division 1 Södra, despite Jansson scoring three goals in 16 games.

 Östers IF

-Jansson moved back to the top-flight with Östers, and scored two goals in 20 league games in 1988 as the club was relegated into Division 1.
+Jansson moved back to the top flight with Öster and scored two goals in 20 league games in 1988 as the club was relegated to Division 1.
 New manager Hans Backe then led Östers to the Division 1 Södra title in 1989, with Jansson scoring 14 goals in 26 appearances.
 He then scored five goals in 22 games in 1990, as the team secured European football with a fourth-place finish.
-He then scored 13 goals in 31 appearances in 1991, and also scored a goal against Olympique Lyonnais in the UEFA Cup.
+He then scored 13 goals in 31 appearances in 1991 and also scored a goal against Olympique Lyonnais in the UEFA Cup.
 He went on to score eight goals in 28 games in 1992, as Östers finished second in the league, seven points behind champions Norrköping.

 IFK Norrköping

-He moved on to league champions Norrköping, and scored eight goals in 23 games as they finished second in the league in 1993, some five points behind champions Göteborg.
+He moved on to league champions Norrköping and scored eight goals in 23 games as they finished second in the league in 1993, some five points behind champions Göteborg.
 He played 19 games without finding the net in 1994, as Norrköping finished in fourth place.
 He featured 25 times in 1995, as they had to beat GAIS over two legs after finishing in the relegation play-off zone.
 He scored one goal in six games in 1996, as Norrköping finished in eighth place.

 Loan to Port Vale

 He moved to England with First Division side Port Vale on a three-month loan in November 1996, during the Swedish winter break.
-He played 11 league games in the 1996–97 season, and scored his first goal in the Football League at Vale Park on 19 January, in a 4–4 draw with Queens Park Rangers.
+He played 11 league games in the 1996–97 season and scored his first goal in the Football League at Vale Park on 19 January, in a 4–4 draw with Queens Park Rangers.
 Back with Norrköping, he scored two goals in nine games in the 1997 season.